tomphoolery/hello-world/README.md

 # hello-world
-your first git hub repository!
+Tom Keen's first git hub repository!

+Here begins the journey to web developdom!
+Aspiring web dev and startup seeker, Tom Keen, at your service!